fbpx

 Pearl Primus By Gerda Peterich, 1950

 Pearl Primus (1919-1994) was an African-American dancer, choreographer, anthropologist, and teacher.
-She received the American Dance Festival’s first Balasaraswati/Joy Ann Dewey Beinecke Chair for Distinguished Teaching in 1991 and, posthumously, the Samuel H. Scripps/American Dance Festival Award for lifetime achievement in choreography.
+She received the American Dance Festival’s first Balasaraswati/Joy Anne Dewey Beinecke Chair for Distinguished Teaching in 1991 and, posthumously, the Samuel H. Scripps/American Dance Festival Award for lifetime achievement in choreography.

 Collection includes materials created or collected by Primus and by others dating from circa 1920 to 1994, including correspondence, writings, legal documents, research and teaching materials, clippings, programs, printed materials, photographs, sound recordings, films, videos, and artifacts.